cjdoris/PreferenceTools.jl/README.md

 - `-x`/`--export`/`_export=true` writes preferences to `Project.toml` instead of
   `LocalPreferences.toml`.
 Use this to set default preferences to be shared with others (e.g. defaults for your own package).
+- `-s`/`--string` forces the values given to `preference add` to be interpreted as strings, instead of parsing them.